A Unique Costa Rica Bucket List - 55 Amazing Things to Do

 If you're an advanced diver, Cocos Island is the spot for you.
 Only reachable via liveaboard charters, you know you'll be experiencing the very best of Costa Rica's marine life.

 The island itself is surrounded by deep reef walls and over 20 separate dive sites.
-Divers regularly see tuna, dolphins, sailfish, hammerhead sharks, Galapagos sharks, bull sharks, tiger sharks, silky sharks, whitetip reef sharks, manta rays, and turtles.
+Divers regularly see tuna, dolphins, and turtles.
+You may also spot sharks, including hammerhead sharks and Galapagos sharks.

 Take a step back in time and visit Palmar Sur